 Click here for Laurence Armstrong's latest WHR South map dated 14/3/10

-Click here for Mike Schumann's Phase 4 TWA maps courtesy of Steve Harris/WHRS
+Click here for Mike Schumann's Phase 4 TWA maps and other maps courtesy of WHRS

-Click here for John Sreeves Gradient profile courtesy of Steve Harris/WHRS
+Click here for John Sreeves Gradient profile courtesy of WHRS

 Click here for Chainages and OS Map Reference

 Saturday was forecast to have sunny periods with 15C maximum temperatures.
 The Tan-y-bwlch webcam is still out of action.
 Four Mountain Prince trains are booked today with the 14:20 fully booked in addition to The Harbourmaster and the Snowdonia Star.